 Then pulse some onion, garlic, pepper (jalapeno or poblano), and a handful of cilantro in a food processor.

 Mix together the corn chip mixture, the onion mixture, and the ground beef in a bowl.
 Also add in the eggs, salt and pepper.

 Shape the mixture into medium-sized meatballs (about 2 tablespoons per meatball is a good guideline).

 Place the meatballs on a few greased baking sheets.

 Bake these suckers for about 15 minutes at 400 degrees F.

 Now for the delicious part.
 Add those meatballs to a pot with enchilada sauce and chicken stock and bring it to a simmer.
 Let this simmer, uncovered, for about 20 minutes so all the flavors combine.
 Taste the sauce and season it to your liking!

-For serving these enchilada meatball tacos, I made a quick fresh salsa with tomatoes, red pepper, red onion, and corn.
+For serving these Mexican meatball tacos, I made a quick fresh salsa with tomatoes, red pepper, red onion, and corn.
 You could use your favorite salsa though if you wanted.

 Serve with sour cream, cotija, and a few meatballs and sauce!
 You’re in business!